parallelspec/obsidian/Contemporary Korea/Proposal Draft.md

 *East Asian financial and economic development* by Randall Morck, Bernard Yeung (2017)

-This paper investigates the East Asian Tigers, a group of four countries that experienced turbulent growth t
+This paper investigates the East Asian Tigers, a group of four countries that experienced turbulent growth through the late twentieth century